artificialsolutions/tie-api-example-twilio-whatsapp/README.md

 # tie-api-example-twilio-whatsapp
-Make your Teneo bot available on WhatsApp or SMS using the Twilio Programmable SMS api.

-This node.js example connector allows you to make your Teneo bot available on Twilio IVR (Interactive Voice Response).
-The connector acts as middleware between Twilio IVR API and Teneo to establish a phone call with a Teneo bot.
-This guide will take you through the steps of setting a new Twilio phone number and deploying the connector to respond to events sent by Twilio.
+This node.js example connector allows you to make your Teneo bot available on WhatsApp and SMS using the Twilio Programmable SMS API.
+This guide will take you through the steps of setting a new Twilio WhatsApp sandbox phone number and deploying the connector to respond to messages sent using WhatsApp.

 ## Prerequisites